cellplatform/platform-0.2.0/README.md

 <p>&nbsp;</p>

-Identity is not a simple reductive thing...we, each of us, inhabit many contexturally dependent and diverse identities.
+**Identity** is not one simple reductive thing (or a "rented" database ID owned by some vendor).
+Each and every one of us inhabit many contexturally dependent and diverse identities.
+Overall system design must ultimately bridge all the way to that complexity if it is to be of enduring value.
 “I am large, I contain multitudes” - [1892, Walt Whitman](https://en.wikipedia.org/wiki/Song_of_Myself)